 Purpose of the Unit

-This unit is designed to develop students' understanding of the time
+This unit is to develop students' understanding of the country's

-At the completion of this unit, students should have a clearer
+Civil War.
+At the completion of the unit, students should have a clear

 Goals of the Unit